The Surgeon's Mate: Publication history

 The books in this series by Patrick O'Brian were re-issued in the US by W. W. Norton & Co. in 1992, after a re-discovery of the author and this series by Norton, finding a new audience for the entire series.
 Norton issued The Surgeon's Mate twelve years after its initial publication, as a paperback in 1992.
 Ironically, it was a US publisher, J. B. Lippincott & Co., who asked O'Brian to write the first book in the series, Master and Commander published in 1969.
 Collins picked it up in the UK, and continued to publish each novel as O'Brian completed another story.
 Beginning with The Nutmeg of Consolation in 1991, the novels were released at about the same time in the USA (by W W Norton) and the UK (by HarperCollins, the name of Collins after a merger).

 Kirkus Reviews mentions the arrival of books out of order to a reviewer's desk: "The dashing Aubrey/Maturin naval tales (among others, The Ionian Mission--see above) continue to come out in intervals from England, where they are hugely and deservedly popular.
 Published some years ago in the UK, they've been arriving out of order, so readers find themselves sorting out prequels from sequels.
 But shipping arrangements do no damage to these polished, historically accurate, and intensely pleasurable tales of the Royal Navy in the Napoleonic era."

 Novels prior to 1992 were published rapidly in the US for that new market.
 Following novels were released at the same time by the UK and US publishers.
 Collins asked Geoff Hunt in 1988 to do the cover art for the twelve books published by then, with The Letter of Marque being the first book to have Hunt's work on the first edition.
 He continued to paint the covers for future books; the covers were used on both USA and UK editions.
 Reissues of earlier novels used the Geoff Hunt covers.

 Adaptations

-In 2014, in honor of the 100th anniversary of the birth of author Patrick O'Brian, BBC Radio 4 aired a 10-part adaptation of The Surgeon's Mate, with Benedict Cumberbatch as narrator.
+In 2014, in honour of the 100th anniversary of the birth of author Patrick O'Brian, BBC Radio 4 aired a 10-part adaptation of The Surgeon's Mate, with Benedict Cumberbatch as narrator.
 The series was first aired in 2004.